heroku/heroku-buildpack-go/README.md

 following way:

 - `// +heroku goVersion <version>`: the major version of go you would like Heroku to use when compiling your code.
-If not specified this defaults to the buildpack's [DefaultVersion].
-Exact versions (ex `go1.9.4`) can also be specified if needed, but is not generally recommended.
-Since Go doesn't release `.0` versions, specifying a `.0` version will pin your code to the initial release of the given major version (ex `go1.10.0` == `go1.10` w/o auto updating to `go1.10.1` when it becomes available).
+If not specified this currently defaults to `go1.11`.
+Specifying a version < go1.11 will cause a build error because modules are not supported by older versions of go.

   Example: `// +heroku goVersion go1.11`